c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Keyword Dictionary

 For the algorithmic part, we follow Algorithm~1 and Section~3.3 of \cite{belazzougui10zfast}.
 Given a pattern~$P$ of length~$\Oh{\alpha}$, this algorithm locates \fnExit(P) and \fnParex(P).
 Having \fnExit(P) and \fnParex(P), we can perform all keyword dictionary operations as in the z-fast trie.
-The idea of the algorithm is to perform a search on the interval $[\ell..r]$, which is set to $[1..|P|]$ at the beginning to try to find the lowest node whose handle is a prefix of~$P$.
-The search handles this interval similarly to a binary search.
-For explanation, the algorithm is divided in rounds.
+The idea of the algorithm is to perform a search on the interval $[\ell..r]$, which is set to $[1..|P|]$ at the beginning.
+The search handles this interval similarly to a binary search with the aim to find the lowest node whose handle is a prefix of~$P$.
+For explanation, the algorithm is divided into rounds.
 In each round, it (a) either enlarges~$\ell$ or shrinks~$r$, (b) computes the 2-fattest number~$f$ of $[\ell..r]$, and (c) queries \DicHandle{} with the handle~$P[1..f]$.
-If there is a node~$v$ with $\fnHandle(v) = P[1..f]$, the algorithm has matched $P[1..f]$ with this node and simulate the descending to this trie node by setting $\ell \gets \fnExtent(v)$.
+If there is a node~$v$ with $\fnHandle(v) = P[1..f]$, the algorithm has matched $P[1..f]$ with this node and simulates the descending to this trie node by setting $\ell \gets |\fnExtent(v)|$.
 Otherwise (there is no such node~$v$), the algorithm sets $r \gets f-1$ to aim for jumping to a node whose extent is less than $f$.
 The algorithm stops when it finds either \fnExit(P) and \fnParex(P)~\cite[Thm.~3]{belazzougui10zfast}, which is after \Oh{\lg |P|} rounds.
 If \fnExit(P) is found, it has previously already computed \fnParex(P).
 Otherwise, it takes that child of \fnParex(P) whose edge connected to \fnParex(P) leads us to \fnExit(P).
 For finding this child, the algorithm uses \DicChild{\fnParex(P)}.
+Finally, the updates can be conducted with a constant number of pointer updates (detailed are described in \cite[Sect.~5]{belazzougui10zfast}).

 In the context of the example of Fig.~\ref{figMicroTrie}, this algorithm applied to $P = \texttt{brauereibock}$ gives us the node~\fnExit(P), which is the node~\nodeV{} visualized in Fig.~\ref{figMicroTrie}.
-From there, we can query \DicChild{\fnExit(P)} for the predecessor (resp.\ successor) with the character~\texttt{o} to find the predecessor (resp.\ successor) of $P$, which is $K_5$ (resp.\ $K_1$).
+From there, we can query \DicChild{\fnExit(P)} for the predecessor (resp.\ successor) with the character~\texttt{o} to find the predecessor (resp.\ successor) of $P$, which is $K_6$ (resp.\ $K_2$).